Dushyantgoswami/docs/docs/get-started.md

 RollApps are autonomous, meaning RollApps set their own economic and decentralization parameters.

+### Value accrual

+The benefits of deploying a RollApp over a smart contract is one of the most important features of dYmension’s protocol.
+When you deploy a smart contract to a blockchain like Ethereum the network fees (gas) are paid in the network’s token (i.e. ETH).
+This is because users pay gas fees to [network proposers and validators](https://ethereum.org/en/developers/docs/gas/) to have their transaction included in the next block.
+When you deploy a RollApp, it’s like having your own blockchain, so all end-user fees are paid in the application’s token or whichever token you want to accept (e.g. stablecoins, IBC chains, RollApps…).

 ### Performance

 As RollApps outsource the consensus to the dymension hub, they are capable of delivering substantial throughput and lower latency compared to consensus constrained blockchains.